Dec. 25, 2025

 A busy opium storehouse in India during the 19th century.
 (Episode 201: The Flag Follows Trade and Episode 202: Conflict Follows Trade)

 The United States tried to establish a ginseng (above) trade with China.
-(Attribution: 국립국어원; used under Creative Commons Attribution-Share Alike 2.0 Korea license) (Episode 202: Conflict Follows Trade)
+(Attribution: 국립국어원; used under the Creative Commons Attribution-Share Alike 2.0 Korea license.
+It may be reused under that license.)
+(Episode 202: Conflict Follows Trade)

 Marine mammal pelts were another commodity exploited in U.S. trade with China.
 Above: Northern fur seals, one source of pelts.
-(NOAA photo) (Episode 202: Conflict Follows Trade)
+(Episode 202: Conflict Follows Trade)

 Seal lions were another source of fur. . .
-(NOAA photo) (Episode 202: Conflict Follows Trade)
+(Episode 202: Conflict Follows Trade)

 An 1850 portrait of Lin Zexu, who tried to clean up China's problem with opium.
 His efforts triggered the First Opium War.
 (Episode 202: Conflict Follows Trade)